Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Publishing an event

-In order to publish an event call the `Send` method from inside the event publisher.
+In order to publish an event call the `Publish` method.

 There are a few common scenarios for publishing events.
 Events might be published: